 3. Warm tones

 The final big trend you’ll see influencing interiors this year a warmer colour palette.
 Who would have thought terracotta would be coming back in style any time soon?!
-Well, it has and it’s brought company in the way of warm yellows and rusty reds!
+Well, it has and it’s also brought company in the way of warm yellows and rusty reds!

 Warm colours are those with undertones of red, yellow or orange.
 Every colour on the spectrum has warm and cool variants though so no matter your favourite colour to decorate, why not look for a warmer tone this year.

-You may like to take a read of this article all about colour and emotion — it helps to select colours based on the mood you want to achieve in your home.
+You may also like to take a read of this article all about colour and emotion — it helps to select colours based on the mood you want to achieve in your home.

 Which of these 3 interior design trends do you love or loathe the most?
-Have you been inspired to refresh a pocket of your home?
+Have you also been inspired to refresh a pocket of your home?